 A program might require a certificate, associated with itself, depending on which side of the SSL connection the program is running.
 This requirement also depends on whether client authentication is requested as part of the SSL handshake.
 Programs acting as SSL servers (act as the server side of the SSL handshake protocol) must have a certificate to use during the handshake protocol.
 A program acting as an SSL client requires a certificate in the key database if the SSL server requests client authentication as part of the SSL handshake operation.
 The way in which certificates are used within an organization will determine whether you need to create a certificate request.
-If the organization chooses to use a certificate request.
+If the organization chooses to use a certificate authority (within the organization or outside of the organization), then you must generate a certificate request.